kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 category: tutorials
 cat-name: "Tutorials"
 has-home-img: jquery-filter.jpg
-tags: [jquery, javascript data attributes]
+tags: [jquery, javascript, data attributes]
 ---
 <a href="http://codepen.io/kaidez/pen/azmRXm" class="demoLink" target="blank">VIEW THE DEMO</a>

-A personal project required that I filter out page content in a certain category with a link click.
-If the page has two groups of content, clicking on one link would keep the first group visible but would remove the second one.
+For a personal project, I had to create functionality that filtered out specific page content on a link click.
+So if the page has three groups of content, clicking on a link would keep remove one group while the others remained visible.

-To do this, I took [what I learned about data attributes](/load-data-attributes-mouseclicks/ "Read kaidez's blog post on loading in page content with data attributes") and combined it with the jQuery `.filter()` method and jQuery Attribute Selectors.
+To do this, I took [what I learned about data attributes](/load-data-attributes-mouseclicks/ "Read kaidez's blog post on loading in page content with data attributes") and combined it with the [jQuery .filter() method](http://api.jquery.com/filter/ "Read about the jQuery filter method") and some of [jQuery's selector methods](http://api.jquery.com/category/selectors/ "Read about the jQuery's selector methods").
 There are certainly different ways to filter page content, but this is how I did it.

 ## Table of Contents
 1. [A brief look at the CSS](#brief-look-css)